The Parametrised Complexity of Counting Small Sub-Hypergraphs: Introduction

+As it turns out, switching to \emph{trimming edges} drastically changes both the complexity of the corresponding pattern counting problems and their inherent algebraic structure.
+Tracing the steps of our previous approach, we observe that while the ideas of Lovász~\cite{Lovasz12} still apply, the complexity monotonicity principle fails for the trimmed version of homomorphisms.
+Indeed, we may express $\#\indtrimsubs{H}{\star}$\footnote{ $f(x,\star)$ denotes the function $y \mapsto f(x,y)$, that is, $\#\indtrimsubs{H}{\star}$ maps a hypergraph $G$ to $\#\indtrimsubs{H}{G}$; $\#\trimsubs{F}{\star}$ and $\#\trimhoms{F}{\star}$ are defined likewise.} as a linear combination of~$\#\trimsubs{F}{\star}$, which we may in turn express as a linear combination of $\#\trimhoms{F}{\star}$.
+However, we prove the existence of a hypergraph family $\scH$ such that \begin{itemize}[noitemsep] \item $\indtrimsubsprob(\scH)$ is easy, but \item some term in the corresponding linear combination of $\#\trimhoms{F}{\star}$ is hard. \end{itemize} See \cref{thm:main_trimmed} for a precise statement of our result.
 This implies that one \emph{cannot} prove hardness of $\indtrimsubsprob$ by leveraging the hardness of its cousin problem $\trimhomsprob$ in the standard way.
 This is somewhat surprising: usually, the natural homomorphism basis for the counting problem at hand yields complexity monotonicity, for instance, the homomorphism basis for subgraphs or sub-hypergraphs.
 Yet, for trimmed sub-hypergraphs this is not true.

 We are able to pinpoint exactly where the complexity monotonicity principle fails: we prove that, unless all problems in $\#\W[2]$ are fixed-parameter tractable, there is no efficiently computable associative hypergraph operator $\boxplus$ that behaves multiplicatively with respect to \emph{trimmed} homomorphism counts (as the tensor product does for graphs).
-We also show that replacing the trimmed homomorphism basis with the standard homomorphism does not help.
+We also show that replacing the trimmed homomorphism basis with the standard homomorphism basis does not help.
 In fact, we show that standard homomorphism counts and trimmed homomorphism counts are \emph{linearly independent} functions.
 As a consequence, trimmed sub-hypergraph counts \emph{cannot} be expressed as linear combinations of standard hypergraph homomorphisms.
 These results suggest that alternative notions of sub-hypergraph may be more delicate to deal with, and may require novel analytical tools.